-It turns out while Andreesen defined the term, you get to decide what it means.
+It turns out while Andreessen defined the term, you get to decide what it means.

 Product-Market Fit Isn't One Size Fits AllYou are the one starting the company, so you get to decide what a "good market" is.

-For one founder, satisfying a good market may require a building $10 billion business.
-For another, it may mean creating a company she can run while while travelling six months a year.
+For one founder, satisfying a good market may require building a $10 billion business.
+For another, it may mean creating a company she can run while travelling six months a year.
 For another it may mean lifting tens-of-thousands of people out of poverty.

 Your company is a vehicle to achieve your goals.To satisfy a good market simply means you've built a company that enables you to achieve what you set out to.
 Of course to achieve those goals, you have to know what they are.

 The process of defining your personal success criteria is called, Declaring Victory.